 So when did the MTG Warhammer 40k Universes Beyond decks come out?

-When the MTG Warhammer 40k (and Middle-Earth) crossovers were announced, the the originally scheduled release date was August 12.
-But delays did there thing, and in the end the MTG Warhammer 40k crossover was released on October 7.
+When the MTG Warhammer 40k (and Middle-Earth) crossovers were announced, the originally scheduled release date was August 12.
+But delays did their thing, and the MTG Warhammer 40k crossover commander decks released on October 7.

 MTG Warhammer 40k Decks